 Quote from Palm Beach County VSO Greg Dover

 Meet the staff

 Jose Capellan enlisted in the Navy in Jun 1984.
 In Oct 2007 he received his Commissioned and retired in Oct 2014 with over 30 years of service as a Chief Warrant Officer.
 He is a combat veteran with multiple deployments to Iraq.
 He holds a Bachelor’s degree in Human Services from Western Washington University and an Associate’s Degree in Computer Science from Skagit Valley College.
 He holds qualifications as a Seabee Combat Warfare Officer and Enlisted Aviation Warfare Specialist.
-He is currently a Veteran Service Officer with Palm Beach County and is accredited by the Florida Department of Veterans Affairs (FDVA) and the American Legion.
-He is currently the County Veteran Services Supervisor and is accredited by the Florida Department of Veterans Affairs (FDVA) and the American Legion.
+He is currently the Veteran Service Officer Supervisor with Palm Beach County and is accredited by the Florida Department of Veterans Affairs (FDVA) and the American Legion.

 W. Greg Dover was a Staff Sergeant in the Army for 10 years.
 Part of the Signal Corps, he first did single-sideband, broadband, then FM, followed by satellite communications performing drug cartel surveillance across the globe.
 Following the Army, he served as a Petty Officer in the Navy for 6 years at the Navy Training Center Orlando.
 There, he was an instructor for the satellite communications used by all branches of service by this time.
 With the force reduction of the 1990s, when the NTC Orlando was decommissioned and shut down, he decided to try life as a civilian, but has still always worked for government in some form.